jquery/jquery/README.md

 ### Submodules ###

-The repository uses submodules, which normally are handled directly by the Makefile, but sometimes you want to be able to work with them manually.
+The repository uses submodules, which normally are handled directly by the `grunt update_submodules` command, but sometimes you want to be able to work with them manually.

 Following are the steps to manually get the submodules: